 i cried more.

 And now?
 Coming up to 7 weeks on?
 I’m mainly very happy.
 The bleeding has stopped, though I’m yet to have a period.
 My bump has gone (I showed immediately - Not that surprising I guess.)
 I love my life, my kids, working with amazing women.
-Working witg pregnant women has been a bizarre catharsis, knowing they are producing something beautiful when my little love that wasn’t to be was obviously not right, could have been in pain or unable to think for themselves.

 We don’t know if we’d like to try for a 3rd again.
 We just don’t know.
 I miss my baby (and it was my baby, a little girl, in my head).
 I talked to her already.
 I loved her and loved my husband even more for making her with me.
-I look at the bath when E and A are sloshing away and think about the empty space there and wonder.
+I look at the bath when my two are sloshing away and think about the empty space there and wonder.
 But I also am loving my body to myself, the thought of avoiding any more “put on your shoes NOW” battles.
 Could we really give 3 kids the love and time we’ll give the two we’ve got, when they’re older complex teenagers?

 We didn’t think we’d have to decide again.